LaunchPadLab/onboard-me/react/redux.md

 // new imports
-import { routerReducer } from 'react-router-redux' // special reducer provided by react-router-redux import { reducer as formReducer } from 'redux-form' // special reducer provided by redux-form import { reducer as apiReducer } from '@launchpadlab/lp-redux-api' // special reducer created internall import { reducer as rootReducer, reducerKey as rootKey } from './reducer'
+import { routerReducer } from 'react-router-redux' // special reducer provided by react-router-redux import { reducer as formReducer } from 'redux-form' // special reducer provided by redux-form import { reducer as apiReducer } from '@launchpadlab/lp-redux-api' // special reducer created internally import { reducer as rootReducer, reducerKey as rootKey } from './reducer'

 function initializeStore () {
   /*
    * Combine the reducers into one that Redux can handle.
 The keys below are
-   * important as data in the store will be namespaced them and each reducer
+   * important as data in the store will be namespaced and each reducer
    * only receives the slice of state according to the key.
    */
   const reducer = combineReducers({